hazelcast/hazelcast/docs/design/sql/15-stream-to-stream-join.md

 - Core API also available.
 Pipeline API nice to have.
 - different join types (`INNER` , `LEFT`/`RIGHT` `OUTER` `JOIN`s).

-The state of the join processor must be bounded (i.e. no support for stream-to-stream joins without a time bound) and the latency must be minimal (i.e. emit the joined row as soon as the processor receives them).
+The state of the join processor must be bounded (i.e. no support for stream-to-stream joins without time bounds) and the latency must be minimal (i.e. emit the joined row as soon as the processor receives them).

 ### Functional Design